-If you’re thinking about purchasing fixtures and fittings for your bathroom, two brands you’ve probably come across are Toto and American Standard.
-Both companies make great toilets and faucets for residential use, but there are some key differences between the two that will help you decide which one to buy.
+If you’re considering purchasing fixtures and fittings for your bathroom, you’ve probably come across two brands: Toto and American Standard.
+Both companies make great toilets and faucets for residential use, but some key differences will help you decide which one to buy.
 Here’s a quick overview put together by our team at Allied Plumbing & Heating Supply Co. in Chicago.

 Comparing Toto and American Standard Toilets

-In terms of performance, American Standard toilets use excellent flushing and water refilling technology to produce great results.
+In terms of performance, American Standard toilets use excellent flushing and water-refilling technology to produce great results.
 Each flush with an American Standard toilet uses 1.28 gallons of water, meaning they’re also very water efficient.
-Some of the higher end toilets include extra features, such as a self-cleaning mechanism that operates when you flush.
+Some higher-end toilets include extra features, such as a self-cleaning mechanism that operates when you flush.

 Toto toilets operate with a unique system of siphon jets to create maximum flushing power.
 They also have a patented flushing system known as G-Max Flushing, which combines a 3-inch valve with a powerful siphon to flush quietly and efficiently.
 Another optional extra available with a Toto toilet is its Dual Flushing function.
 Dual Flushing toilets can either use 0.9 gallons or 1.6 gallons of water per flush, giving you the option of choosing the amount of water you require.
 This feature can help you remove the need for multiple flushes, which can waste water.